courtsCourt RulingWashington, D.C., United Statesstable 85.3

 Law enforcement agencies benefiting from the ruling

-Ranked in the public field as a beneficiary with a current responsibility band of peripheral.
+Shown in the structural layer as a beneficiary with a current responsibility band of peripheral.

 supported 68.0